intel/ai-reference-models/benchmarks/object_detection/tensorflow/faster_rcnn/README.md

 $ cd ..
 ```

-3. Now that you have the raw COCO dataset, we need to convert it to the
+4. Now that you have the raw COCO dataset and annotations files, we need to convert it to the
 TF records format in order to use it with the inference script.
 We will
 do this by running the `create_coco_tf_record.py` file in the TensorFlow
 models repo.

 Follow [instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md#dependencies) to install the required dependencies (`cocoapi` and `Protobuf 3.0.0`).
 Follow the steps below to navigate to the proper directory and point the
-script to the raw COCO dataset files that you have downloaded in step 2.
+script to the raw COCO dataset files that you have downloaded in step 2
+and the annotations files that you downloaded and created in step 3.
 The `--output_dir` is the location where the TF record files will be
 located after the script has completed.